Walgreens The Thread

 What is a tetanus shot for?

-The tetanus shot is used to prevent tetanus infections.
+The tetanus shot is the most effective way to prevent tetanus infections.

 How long does a tetanus shot last?

 Protection from the tetanus shot decreases over time.
-Adults should get a tetanus booster shot every 10 years to maintain protection.
+Adults should get a tetanus booster shot every 10 years to remain protected.

 What is in a tetanus shot?

-The tetanus shot is commonly combined with other vaccines to decrease the number of shots given.
-There are different combination shots used to prevent tetanus in infants, young children, school-age children and adults.
-The choice of vaccine is made by the provider, based on age and any history of a bad reaction to one or more of the vaccines.
-Four combination vaccines protect against tetanus and other diseases:
+The tetanus shot is commonly combined with other vaccines to decrease the number of shots needed at one time.
+Different combinations of shots are used to prevent tetanus in infants, young children, school-age children and adults.
+The choice of vaccine is made by healthcare providers based on age and any history of a bad reaction to one or more of the tetanus shots or other vaccines.
+In the United States, three combination vaccines protect against tetanus and other diseases:

-• Tetanus, diphtheria and pertussis (Tdap) shot protects preteens, teens and adults from tetanus, diphtheria and pertussis
+• Tdap vaccine: Protects preteens, teens and adults from tetanus, diphtheria and pertussis

 When do kids get tetanus shots?

-The Centers for Disease Control and Prevention (CDC) recommends five doses of the diphtheria, tetanus and pertussis (DTaP) shot and one tetanus, diphtheria and pertussis (Tdap) booster shot for children and preteens at the following ages:
+The Centers for Disease Control and Prevention (CDC) recommend five doses of the diphtheria, tetanus and pertussis (DTaP) shot.
+A tetanus, diphtheria and pertussis (Tdap) booster shot for children and preteens is also recommended as indicated below:

 • 2 months: DTaP shot